 In essence, besides the fact that advertising promotes and introduces a product to the audience in general, it also motivates them to increase their economic power by encouraging them to work harder in order for them to realise a set goal.
 However, Ogilvy (2001) concludes that the compelling ability of advertising cannot be underestimated.
 Even though the views examined are not exhaustive about what people say on advertising, they have successfully reflected diverse ways people construe or interpret advertisements.
-It is pertinent for this research not to neglect any of the views already examined under advertising as persuasive and informative or with the school of thought that construe advertising as compelling and forceful.
+It is pertinent for this research not to neglect any of the views already examined under advertising discourse earlier, either in line with scholars that view advertising as persuasive and informative or with the school of thought that construe advertising as compelling and forceful.
 This study, therefore, will attempt to investigate the functions of language of the social management advertisements at hand in order to determine if it exhibits any of the traits mentioned above.